 Witness the spirit of the Sierra Leonean people overcoming challenges.

-Experience rainforest-clad mountains and pristine Atlantic beaches.
+Experience rainforest-clad ranges and pristine Atlantic beaches.

 Witness the nation's work in rebuilding and striving for peace and development.